graposo1/Jarvis/README.md

 (In Progress)

-Added a script to run the pyllama library for custom ggml format.
+Added a script to run the pyllama library for ggml format.

 Instruction to install pyllamacpp: https://github.com/nomic-ai/pyllamacpp